psykidlearn/neurablink/README.md

 neurablink helps address this by re-conditioning you to blink more often.

-## How to Use
+## Features

+- Real-time blink detection
+- Lightweight so you can work on your main tasks
+- Smooth blink reminder by dimming your screen without interrupting your workflow
+- Visual feedback to find the setting that suits you best
+- Customizable sensitivity and blink countdown
+- Open source and free

+## Getting started

-Download the latest release for:
+Download the latest release for your platform:
 Windows: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14397050.svg)](https://doi.org/10.5281/zenodo.14397050)
 Linux: ...